 Enjoy Lisa’s recipe and see the whole line-up of bloggers, blogs, and muffin recipes here.

 Lisa is a writer, wife, and mom to two boys.
 She lives in Canada.
 Her family made some very significant changes to their diet nearly six years ago when they discovered that both Lisa’s youngest son and Lisa herself had multiple food intolerances.
 Lisa says that their whole family is now healthier as a result.
-She shared their inspiring story in a terrific series called Making the Switch over at Lexie’s Kitchen and more recently on her own blog here.
+She shares their inspiring story here.

 Lisa says that she considers her blog to be a creative outlet that combines several of her passions: humorous and heartfelt storytelling, healthy cooking and baking, and sharing ideas that can help others.
 Her blog is really all those things, so it is really a lovely and helpful place to visit!

 Some of Lisa’s delightful recipes that have caught my eye in the past are Chocolate Hazelnut Snowballs, Double Chocolate Zucchini Muffins, Mini Pumpkin Pies in Mason Jars, and Go Bananas Chocolate Almond “Ice Cream” Sandwiches, and last but not least, Banana Spit Freezer Pops!
 Yes, Lisa has a talent for banana split-themed creations!
 Let me stop talking so we can get to Lisa and her Banana Split Muffins.
 Here’s Lisa and a close-up of her yummy treats!

 Hello there!
 I’m Lisa from Pocketfuls, and I’m very happy to be here on gfe to share a recipe as part of Shirley’s March Muffin Madness event.